Louigee-creator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will print Hello, World followed by a new line to the standard output
+his will display the contents of the /etc/passwd file